 Aghoreshwar Bhagwan Ram has emerged as a modern-day saint from the sacred tradition of the Avadhuta Siddhas of Kashi (Varanasi) – the city of Lord Shiva.
 During his lifetime, Aghoreshwar established many centers of meditation and social change, and has left behind a legacy of socially responsible and practical spirituality.
-Aghoreshwar’s teachings are not confined to any particular religion.
-They are practical and within the grasp of the common person, yet profound enough to bring one to enlightenment.
+Aghoreshwar’s teachings are practical and within the grasp of the common person, yet profound enough to bring one to enlightenment.

 Aghoreshwar Bhagwan Ram was born on September 12, 1937 to Babu Baijnath Singh and his wife Lakhraji Devi in the village of Gundi in the Arrah District, Bihar State in India.
 While still a child, he was recognized by the people of his village to be a natural healer whose behavior was out of the ordinary.
 At age five he lost his father, and by age seven he gave up his home and began to wander and live in the groves around the village.
 He was initiated in the Vaishnava tradition by the holy man and teacher, Shrikant Maharaj, in his village.
 But his spiritual thirst ultimately took him to Varanasi (also known as Banaras).